chielorenz/outclass/README.md

 ## Example

-Uage in a React component
+Usage in a React component

 ```jsx
 import { st } from "stype";